All Episodes

 How many illegals want to become citizens and how many just want to become legal?

-And by the way, round numbers, so we don't have to make this that specific.
+We don't have to make this that specific.

-I'll tell you why I asked this, because it shows there are quite a few questions we should ask.
+I'll tell you why I ask this because it shows there are quite a few questions we should ask and quite a few answers we should have before we dive headlong into what they are calling immigration reform.

-And by the way, I said dive headlong rather than rush headlong, because I don't want my name to become an issue in this.
+And by the way, I said dive headlong rather than rush headlong because I don't want my name to become an issue in this.

-Folks, uh I know it's rush headlong.
+Folks, I know it's rush headlong.

 When I put dive in this, keep me out of this.